imabhnv/Kundali-Summarizer/README.md

 # 🔮 Jyotishi -A Kundali Chart Generator & Summarizer

 🚀 **Jyotishi** is a Streamlit-based web app that automates the generation of Kundali (birth chart) visuals from [AstroSage.com](https://www.astrosage.com/) using Selenium and Python.
-It captures key astrological charts and displays them in a user-friendly UI.
+It captures key astrological charts and presents them through a user-friendly interface.
+The primary goal is to help users access all the essential charts and insights needed for astrological analysis.

 ---